 Once your child has a reasonable grasp of the syllabus you can start trying out selected exam questions.
 Working through past papers will help you see the different contexts and ways that maths problems are presented; it will also help your child become familiar with the style of question and the amount of time available to complete the paper.
 Don’t just rely on papers though – you want your child not just to pass the test but to flourish when they get to their new school.
-If your child is sitting Common Entrance at 11+ or 13+ you can order past papers from our on-line shop.

 - My child is quite good at maths but never seems to finish a paper – why?

 Even if your child is a gifted mathematician, it’s possible s/he has a learning difference or disability that may qualify them for extra time.
 The idea behind extra time is to enable a child to perform on a level playing field.
 Reasons for extra time include dyslexia, processing difficulties, slow reading or writing speeds etc. If in doubt speak to school – find out what teaching staff think and if necessary consult an educational psychologist (EP).
 You will need a report to obtain the extra time even if no additional classroom help is deemed necessary.